Housing Element Update

-A successful Housing Element will outline the strategies the City will take over an eight year period and include:
+A successful Housing Element will outline the strategies the City will take over the 2023 - 2031 planning period and include:

-- An analysis of the existing and projected housing needs and available resources to address the City’s housing needs, including for special-needs populations such as farmworkers, large families, female-headed households, seniors, people with physical or developmental disabilities
+- An analysis of existing and projected housing needs and available resources to address the City’s housing needs.
+The Housing Element will address special-needs populations such as farmworkers, large families, female-headed households, seniors, and people with physical or developmental disabilities.

-- An identification and analysis of governmental constraints to maintaining, improving, or developing housing for all income types and special needs populations, which includes zoning and land use controls, fees and permitting procedures
+- An identification and analysis of governmental constraints to maintaining, improving, or developing housing for all income types and special needs populations.
+Examples of constraints include zoning and land use controls, fees, and permitting procedures.

-- A program of policies and goals that include specific steps to achieving the goals, such as strategies to preserve affordable units from conversion to market rate units, provide equal housing opportunities, etc.
+- A program of policies and goals that include specific steps to achieving the goals.
+Examples include equal housing opportunities and strategies to preserve affordable units from conversion to market rate units.